-Summary of St Philip Neri who was born in Florence (Italy) in 1515; died at Rome on this day in 1595.
+Summary of St Philip Neri: Born in Florence (Italy) in 1515; died at Rome on this day in 1595.
 An outstanding proponent of Church reform after the Council of Trent.
 Worked among the young and the poor in Rome and founded the Congregation of the Oratory.
 Honoured as a spiritual director, for his pastoral initiatives, and for his humour, simplicity, and charity.

 Religion was at a low ebb in the city, which had not recovered from the devastating invasion of the German and Spanish armies in 1527, a decade earlier.
 There were also grave abuses within the Church, and although they had long been recognized, too little was being done to cure them.